Graylog2/documentation/pages/reporting/usage.rst

 *****

-Reports let you combine multiple Dashboard widgets to create a document that can display certain information in your Graylog system in an organized format for specific purposes.
+Reports let you combine multiple Dashboard widgets to create a document that can display certain information contained within a Graylog system in an organized format for specific purposes.

 .. note:: Reports are based on Dashboard widgets, so please ensure you understand